-The Computing Department is the first point of contact for any issues you have, but we only have control over the College based systems.
+The IT Department is the first point of contact for any issues you have, but we only have control over the College based systems.

-The University provide access to the centralised systems such as:
+The University provides access to the centralised systems such as:

 College IT provides:

-- the infrastructure to enable you to access the University systems
+- The infrastructure to enable you to access University systems

 Single Sign-On (SSO)

-This is probably the most important account you will use.
-The SSO account provides access to University systems such as email.
-Your SSO is generated when you return your signed contract to the University and setup instructions are given with your University Card.
+This is the most important account you will use.
+The SSO account provides access to University systems such as email and is created automatically once the University receives your signed contract.

-The University email system is provided by Microsoft Office 365 and is often referred to as Nexus.
-Your email account will be generated on creation of your University Card and is accessed by your SSO account.
+The University email system is provided by Microsoft Office 365 and is often referred to as Nexus or Nexus 365.
+Your email account will be generated on creation of your University Card and is accessed using your SSO account.

 Your email address will normally be in the format of: firstname.lastname@example.org.

-Weblearn is a virtual learning environment platform which has been developed and supported by the University.
+Canvas is a virtual learning environment platform which is supported by the University.
 Lecture slides, reading lists and other information about your course can often be found on your subject’s page there.
 Please see the help pages for more information about Canvas.

-Eduroam is a worldwide system that academic institutions can sign up to.
-Using Eduroam will enable you to have internet access in all University of Oxford buildings, as well as other institutions worldwide.
+Eduroam is the primary Wi-Fi network at Oxford and will enable you to have internet access in all University of Oxford buildings, as well as other institutions worldwide.